electric-eloquence/gulp4-run-sequence/README.md

 read.
 It is not a good idea to read files concurrently on a single machine, even if it has many processor cores.
 We should assume the machine has a single disk drive, and that the drive has a single read/write head.
-Even if those aren't the case, we should assume there is only one pathway, open at a given time, on which the data can travel from drive to memory.
+Even if those aren't the case, we should assume there is only one pathway open at a given time, on which the data can travel from drive to memory.

 Let's make a culinary analogy: Assume we need 2 liters of warm water evenly